learn-co-curriculum/dsc-testing-for-trends-lab/README.md

 ```

-It is clearly evident that there is an overall increasing trend in the data along with some seasonal variations.
+Wec can see that that there is an overall increasing trend in the data along with some seasonal variations.
 However, it might not always be possible to make such visual inferences.
 Let's reconfirm this here using both **rolling statistics** and the
 **Dickey-Fuller Test**.

 ## Rolling Statistics